christian7007/docs/source/deployment/sunstone_setup/suns_advance.rst

 Then you will have to change in sunstone configuration (``/etc/one/sunstone-server.conf``) the value of ``:sessions`` to ``memcache``.

-If you want to use novnc you need to have it running.
+If you want to use novnc you need to create the folder ``/var/log/one`` (for novnc log files) and have it running.
 You can start this service with the command:

 .. code::